NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/README.md

 <a name="lib-clone-jupyterlab"></a>

-#### Clone a JupyterLab Workspace
+#### Clone a JupyterLab Workspace Within the same Namespace

-The NetApp DataOps Toolkit can be used to near-instantaneously provision a new JupyterLab workspace (within a Kubernetes cluster), that is an exact copy of an existing JupyterLab workspace or JupyterLab workspace snapshot, as part of any Python program or workflow.
+The NetApp DataOps Toolkit can be used to near-instantaneously provision a new JupyterLab workspace (within the same Kubernetes namespace), that is an exact copy of an existing JupyterLab workspace or JupyterLab workspace snapshot, as part of any Python program or workflow.
 In other words, the NetApp DataOps Toolkit can be used to near-instantaneously clone a JupyterLab workspace as part of any Python program or workflow.

 Tip: Refer to the [Trident documentation](https://netapp-trident.readthedocs.io/en/latest/kubernetes/operations/tasks/volumes/snapshots.html) for more information on VolumeSnapshots and PVC cloning.
 There are often a few prerequisite tasks that need to be performed in order to enable VolumeSnapshots and PVC cloning within a Kubernetes cluster.